Alex Jones lawyer suspended 6 months over records release

 “We’re looking forward to appellate review,” he wrote in a subsequent email to The Associated Press.

 During a hearing in August over possible discipline for the records release, Pattis invoked his Fifth Amendment right against self-incrimination and refused to answer questions.
+In a court filing, he said there was no proof he violated any conduct rules and called the records release an “innocent mistake.”

 A spokesperson for lawyers for the Sandy Hook families said they were not commenting on Pattis’ suspension.